 Rebuilding site – More available eventually

-Ben Donoghue is a settler background filmmaker, and arts administrator based in Toronto.
+Ben Donoghue is a settler background filmmaker, sound artist, and arts administrator based in Toronto.
 His practice explores the relationships between the biopolitical subject, landscape, macro-economic phenomena, and the built environment.
 He has exhibited at galleries, festivals, and underground spaces internationally.

 Ben was a founding collective member of MICE Magazine and its publisher the 4:3 Collective and worked with the collective through the first two issues of the magazine.

-Donoghue was the Executive Director of the Liaison of Independent Filmmakers of Toronto (LIFT) from 2007 – 2013.
+Donoghue was the Executive Director of the Liaison of Independent Filmmakers of Toronto (LIFT) from 2007–2013.
 During his tenure at LIFT he cultivated the organization’s support for celluloid based filmmaking alongside its initial engagements with digital cinema production and presentation; built the current 6,500 sq ft facility at 1137 Dupont Street; developed LIFT’s community outreach program; doubled its educational offerings; created a new arm of the organization focused on specialized technical consulting.

-Donoghue served on the board of 8Fest, a unique Toronto based small gauge film festival from 2007 – 2013.
+Donoghue served on the board of 8Fest, a unique Toronto based small gauge film festival from 2007–2013.
 This endeavor expanded on his work as a founding collective member and then board member of the Project 8 film festival in Vancouver B.C. from 2005-2007.
-In other small format work he founded the Super 8 and 16mm film program at the Purple Thistle Centre in Vancouver and ran a weekly hand-processing drop-in from 2005 – 2007, taught Super 8 and 16mm filmmaking and hand-processing at the Gulf Islands Film School from 2004 – 2007 and instructed numerous community and institutional workshops.
+In other small format work he founded the Super 8 and 16mm film program at the Purple Thistle Centre in Vancouver and ran a weekly hand-processing drop-in from 2005–2007, taught Super 8 and 16mm filmmaking and hand-processing at the Gulf Islands Film School from 2004 – 2007 and instructed numerous community and institutional workshops.

 In his curatorial and commissioning practice Donoghue has organized numerous exhibitions.
 These include Cinema and Disjunction, a commission of first films about architecture in 35mm by Daniel Young, Christian Giroux and Adrian Blackwell.
 Lost Secrets of the Royal a commission of new gallery based works (co-curated with Heather Keung) using an archive of incomplete and decaying 35mm prints from the Hong Kong cinema of the ’70s and ’80s.
 30 x 30 a commission of 29 new films and videos by 30 filmmakers and artists for the 30th anniversary of LIFT.